Liz and her husband have enjoyed visiting Portugal on many occasions. On their travels, they especially like sampling local food and drink.

-Porto’s best-known tea house is Café Majestic (Rua Santa Catarina, 112 4000-442 PORTO) dating from 1921, with its art nouveau décor reminiscent of a Parisian café.
+Porto’s best-known tea house is Café Majestic (Rua Santa Catarina, 112 4000-442 Porto).
+It dates from 1921 and its art nouveau décor is reminiscent of a Parisian café.
 At busy times you might have to queue, such is the popularity of this tourist watering place.

 It is said that JK Rowling came here to write Harry Potter, whilst she was working in Porto and a number of Portuguese celebrities have signed the guest book.

 To come here is as much about the experience as the food and drink.
-This one pushes the budget a little, but there's always room on holiday for the odd treat.
-A coffee set me back 4.50 euros and an Earl Grey tea cost 5 euros, so by Portuguese standards definitely not the cheapest place for a drink, but well worth it for the setting.
+This one pushes the budget a little, but there is always room on holiday for the odd treat.
+A coffee set me back 4.50 euros and an Earl Grey tea cost 5 euros.
+By Portuguese standards, it is definitely not the cheapest place for a drink, but well worth it for the setting.

 We came here on a damp day, by the time we had finished our drinks and taken in the location the weather outside had brightened up and we were ready to set out once more on the tourist trail around Porto.

 A bar/club is maybe not the obvious place for a middle-aged couple to stop for a drink.
 But the Hard Club (Praca Infante Dom Henrique, Porto 4050-295) located in a renovated former market and overlooking the same square as the Bolsa, suited us well.
 By day there is a terrace overlooking the square with views down towards the river.
 It is a convenient waiting place for a timed tour of the Bolsa.